Wael-Akhdar/42sh/README.md

 ## 🏗️ Technical Architecture

-The shell operates on a classic compilation/interpretation pipeline:
+The shell operates on a classic compilation/interpretation pipeline.
+As the core architect of the parsing phase, the structure is defined as follows:

 1. **Lexer (Lexical Analysis):** Reads standard input (or script) character by character and generates a stream of "Tokens" (Words, Operators, Redirections).
-2.  **Parser (Syntax Analysis):** Consumes tokens to build an Abstract Syntax Tree (AST).
-Each node represents a structure (Command, Condition, Loop, Pipeline).
+2. **Parser (Syntax Analysis) [My Core Contribution]:** I implemented a syntax analyzer that transforms the token stream into a complex Abstract Syntax Tree (AST).
+This module strictly manages the nesting of control structures and enforces the rigid grammar of the Shell Command Language.
 3. **Execution (AST Traversal):** The tree is traversed recursively.
 Redirections modify file descriptors (`dup2`), child processes are created (`fork`), and commands are executed.

 ## 🧠 Technical Challenges Solved